ashyrbaew/urlchecker/README.md

 ---

 ## Project Description
-This app checks links added by registered users and shows response in red highlighted color if not 200 or in green color, You can also manage urls via admin panels or by loggin in to system
+This app checks links added by registered users and shows response in highlighted with color,  if the response not 200 in red color otherwise in green, You can also manage urls via admin panels or by logging in to system

 Implemented also API at /urls/api path, you can customize this project to use as API designed app